About Code Club

 Why should children learn to code?

 Learning to code is an important skill now we’re living in a digital age.
 It’s not just enough for children to know how to use technology.
-They should know how it works too.
+They should know how it works and how to build it too.

-Learning to code doesn’t just mean you can become a developer it strengthens problem solving skills and logical thinking and supports key academic subjects such as science, maths and technology.
+Learning to code doesn’t just mean you can become a developer - it strengthens problem solving and logical thinking skills, and is useful for a range of other disciplines, careers and hobbies.

 For further reading on the subject: